d9pouces/PolyArchiv/doc/source/variables.rst

 In the remote config, you can also override some variables defined in collect points, by adding a new section, specific to this collect point.
-Check the example below, made of two collect points and a single remote one:
+Check the example below, made of two collect points and a single backup one:

 .. code-block:: ini
   :caption: /etc/polyarchiv/my-collect-point-1.collect